mrcavalcanti/mosaicoo/docs/sources/getting-started/build-first-dashboard.md

 #### Sign in to Grafana

-To sign in to Grafana for the first time:
+To sign in to Mosaicoo for the first time:

 1. Open your web browser and go to http://localhost:3000/.
-The default HTTP port that Grafana listens to is `3000` unless you have configured a different port.
+The default HTTP port that Mosaicoo listens to is `3000` unless you have configured a different port.
 1. On the signin page, enter `admin` for username and password.
 1. Click **Sign in**.
 If successful, you will see a prompt to change the password.
 1. Click **OK** on the prompt and change your password.